 Sun stars of the Viltrox AF 28mm f/2.8 lens

 With some lenses, mostly the ones that don’t have very rounded aperture blades, you can create sun stars when you have bright (high)lights in your image.
 This normally happens at smaller aperture (think f/11 and higher).
 This can be a great addition your images.
 Since this lens doesn’t have an adjustable aperture you might think you can’t create any sun stars with it.
 But the good news is that Viltrox has added an aperture plate to the front lens element that mimics the aperture blades of a normal lens.
 This creates a somewhat funky looking 8-pointed sun star.
 Depending on the situation this will give you some quite well defined points.
+It works with the sun as you can see in the image below, but the effect is much more visible in low light situations when you have a bright lamp in the image.
 A nice little feature.

 Autofocus (compared to Nikon)